 Why size matters

 The proper size makes all the difference.
 If the mat is too small, it could cause instability.
-It should be at least as large as the treadmill itself.
-You might want to get a mat which is bigger than the treadmill because it will help to protect your floor from drops of sweat.
+Obviously, it should be at least as large as the treadmill itself.
+You probably want to get a mat which is a few sizes bigger than the machine because this will help to protect your floor from drops of sweat.

 To make a good buying decision, you need to know the dimensions of your machine.
-Make sure you have the correct length and width, not just the dimensions of the belt because the belt is smaller than the total measurements.
-You won’t be the first one who buys a mat that doesn’t fit.
+Make sure you have the correct length and width, not just the dimensions of the belt because the belt is smaller than the total measurements (duh).
+You won’t be the first one who buys one that doesn’t fit.

 Why thickness matters

-The thickness matters because a mat that is thick enough provides more protection from vibration, noise and damage.
-The thickness becomes increasingly important if you have a relatively heavy treadmill.
+The thickness matters because a relatively thick mat usually provides more protection from vibration, noise, and damage.
+The thickness becomes increasingly important if you have a heavy duty treadmill.
 Heavy treadmills usually need extra support because the weight will put more pressure on your floor.

-What is the best material; rubber or PVC?
+What is the best material; PVC or Rubber?

 Mats are made from all sorts of materials.
-The two most common materials are PVC (vinyl) and recycled rubber.
+Two common materials are PVC (vinyl) and recycled rubber.

 PolyVinyl Chloride (PVC) is a popular thermoplastic polymer which is a type of plastic.
-PVC mats are durable and protect your floor from water.
-However, they tend to be thinner than rubber mats and PVC mats can release unpleasant odors, although this tends to go away after a few days.
+PVC mats tend to be less durable than rubber mats, because of the material itself and they’re usually thinner than rubber mats.
+Another possible downside which some PVC mats might have are the release of unpleasant odors, although this usually tends to go away after a few days.

-Rubber mats are usually made from recycled tires.
+Rubber mats are often made from recycled tires or another type of recycled rubber.
 Vehicle tires are designed to perform on unforgiving roads.
 That’s why mats made from recycled rubber are often highly durable and provide good protection for your floor.
 So that’s why in my opinion, rubber mats are a better choice to put under your treadmill than PVC mats.